apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 Similarly, if an integration test programmatically calls `setOwnedBy(...)` on this script, then again the value will be set for the script and all child scripts.

+## Running a fixture script automatically on start up

+If working or prototyping a particular user story (running with an in-memory database) it can be useful to have the application automatically run a specific fixture script.
+There are several ways to accomplish this.

+### Using isis.properties

+First, the fixture script class name can be specified in `isis.properties` config file:

+    isis.fixtures=fixture.todo.scenarios.ToDoItemsRecreateForSven

+The app must also be started using the following system property:

+    -D isis.persistor.datanucleus.install-fixtures=true

+### On the command line, using --fixture

+Alternatively, the fixture class itself can be specified on the command line using the `--fixture` flag:

+    --fixture fixture.todo.scenarios.ToDoItemsRecreateForSven \
+    -D isis.persistor.datanucleus.install-fixtures=true

+### On the command line, using system properties

+A variation on this is to specify the fixture class using the following system properties:

+    -D isis.fixtures=fixture.todo.scenarios.ToDoItemsRecreateForSven \
+    -D isis.persistor.datanucleus.install-fixtures=true

+Note that the key is "isis.fixtures", not "isis.fixture".

+### Running the standalone jetty-console

+A final variation allows the app to be run as a standalone WAR using jetty-console (ie `xxx-jetty-console.war`).
+This is accomplished using the `--initParam` flag:

+    java -jar todoapp-jetty-console.war \
+        --initParam isis.fixtures=fixture.todo.scenarios.ToDoItemsRecreateForSven \
+        --initParam isis.persistor.datanucleus.install-fixtures=true

+In this case any initParam named "isis." wil be loaded into Isis' configuration.